pommicket/ted/README.md

 ## Building from source

-To install `ted` on Linux, you will need:
+To install `ted` from source on Linux, you will need:

 - A C compiler
 - The SDL2 development libraries